Heart Attack and Atherosclerosis Prevention (cont.)

 - Are signs and symptoms of a heart attack different in women?

-- What can I do to prevent a heart attack when home alone?
+- What can I do to prevent heart disease or a heart attack?

-- What kinds of diets are recommended to prevent heart attacks?
+- What kinds of diets are recommended to prevent heart disease and heart attacks?

-- What tips and lifestyle changes can be made to prevent a heart attack?
+- What tips and lifestyle changes can be made to prevent heart disease and heart attacks?

-- Will exercise reduce my risk of having a heart attack?
+- Will exercise reduce my risk of having heart disease and a heart attack?

-- What diseases or conditions put a person at a higher risk for a heart attack?
+- What diseases or conditions put a person at a higher risk for heart disease or a heart attack?

 - Find a local Cardiologist in your town